 The first CNN was developed in 1995 to classify images of hand-written digits [27].
-However, the technique was largely underrepresented in scientific literature 23 when a deep CNN (consisting of many layered convolutions) won the ImageNet image classification competition by a wide margin [28, 23].
+However, the technique was largely underrepresented in scientific literature for the following decade, partially owing to computational and software constraints [23].
+This changed in 2012, when a deep CNN (consisting of many layered convolutions) won the ImageNet image classification competition by a wide margin [28, 23].
 Since then, CNNs of increasing complexity and depth have consistently outperformed models based upon feature extraction for computer vision [29-32].
 Other variants, such as inception and residual models, have also been developed to extract greater numbers of meaningful features by using windows of varying sizes and preserve useful input data as it passes through the model [33].

 Though CNNs have been mostly developed for computer vision with two-dimensional images, those in other fields are beginning to apply these algorithms to novel, three-dimensional problems.
 A few studies have begun using deep learning for measuring and analyzing forest attributes.
 For example, Guan et al. [34] used a segmentation technique to isolate tree crowns, and then used a neural network to classify species based on point distribution.
 In another study, Ghamisi et al. [35] applied a 2D CNN to estimate forest attributes from rasterized LiDAR and hyperspectral data.
 A 2D CNN is designed to scan two-dimensional images, and is only capable of identifying spatial features along two axes.
 A 3D CNN uses three-dimensional windows to scan volumetric space, and identify spatial features in the X, Y, and Z axes.
 In this context, a 2D CNN is only capable of scanning a height map derived from a LiDAR point cloud, whereas a 3D CNN is capable of scanning the entire cloud for 3D features such as tree crowns, stems, or branches.